Note: Check for updates and changes to our schedule.

 8:30 am Registration Continues/Foyer

-11:15 pm Sharon Garlough Brown, A Reflection on Writing & Faith/Sanctuary
+11:15 pm Sharon Garlough Brown, Reflections on Writing & Faith/Sanctuary

 12:15 pm Lunch (together)/Church Hall